Customer Acquisition Funnel: The Complete Guide

 3. Compare your spending to your peers

-Various tools allow brands to collect data in order to compare their ad spend to that of some of their peers in the same product category.
+Various tools allow brands to collect data to compare their ad spend to that of some of their peers in the same product category.
 This can be useful information for marketers to position themselves in terms of sales indexing, brand search, and other statistics.

 1. Start by defining your target audience